There are lots of different opinions as to which improvements will add value to your home.

 4. A garage conversion

-It’s thought a garage conversion could add up to 15% value to your property.
+It’s estimated that a garage conversion could add up to 15% value to your property.

 It’s a great way to add extra floor space to your home without extending.